Doing Things Twice (Or Differently): Strategies to Identify Studies for Targeted Validation: Conclusion

 Nonetheless, this very uncertainty should be sufficient motivation to put into place procedures and incentives to increase the reliability of published results.
 There are many approaches to take in addressing this problem, a few of which have been outlined above. \\

 Most of these ideas have been discussed or attempted in some form or another in recent years.
-The proposal that has received the least attention in the context of the reproducibility crisis is scientific data science.
+The proposal that has received the least attention in the context of the reproducibility crisis is scientific literature text mining.
 One of the primary roadblocks to open-ended, exploratory data analysis with a large corpus of scientific papers is restrictions on their availability---in other words, closed access publishing models.
-Therefore, researchers should consider the applications of scientific data science to uncovering linchpin results to be a key motivating factor in encouraging a complete transition to an open access publishing model.
+Therefore, researchers should consider the applications of scientific literature text mining to uncovering linchpin results to be a key motivating factor in encouraging a complete transition to an open access publishing model.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

 I would like to thank Adam Safron, P. Ravi Sarma, and Daniel Weissman for insightful discussions and feedback on the manuscript.
 A special thanks to A.S. for suggesting the phrase ``keystone species.''